InstinctPt/leandro-silva/README.md

 - 🌐 Worked on international projects, collaborating with diverse teams to deliver cutting-edge mobile solutions.
 - 📱 Developed robust iOS applications with a focus on performance, scalability, and user experience.
 - 🤖 Explored and implemented various design patterns and architectural approaches to create maintainable code.

-## 🌍 Travel Enthusiast

-- ✈️ Passionate about exploring new cultures and embracing diverse perspectives.
-- 🌏 Travelled to [7] countries, gaining insights that influence my approach to problem-solving.
-- 📸 Combined my love for photography with travel, capturing moments that tell unique stories.

-## 🚀 Entrepreneurial Spirit

 - 💡 Co-founder of Trajeta, an initiative aiming to give the user an hassle free and informative experience into all types of public transport systems .

-## 📸 Photography Aficionado

-- 📷 Documenting life's moments through my lens.
-- 🖼️ Sharing my photography journey on @silva.photography, capturing the beauty in the ordinary.

 ## 🌟 Let's Connect